Image: Craig & Karl Never even scratched the surface 2025. Digital print. Image courtesy the artists

 Co-curated by Angela Goddard and Carrie McCarthy and timed to coincide with Griffith University’s 50th anniversary, Double Vision’s reach will be expanded via public art outcomes across the University’s five campuses in South East Queensland, as well as major public art interventions with project partners Brisbane City Council, Brisbane Festival, and Fish Lane Arts Precinct, to create a truly citywide celebration of Queensland’s creative arts sector.

 Craig Redman & Karl Maier first teamed up in 1996 after meeting as students at the Queensland College of Art & Design, Brisbane.
 They came to attention as co-founders of design collective Rinzen before establishing themselves as collaborative duo Craig & Karl in 2011.
 Their beginnings in Brisbane continue to inform their practice, regularly incorporating homages to the city that helped launch their careers.
-Their dynamic aesthetic employs the artists’ signature message of humour, joy and optimism to explore themes of community, identity, imagination, and love.
+Their dynamic aesthetic employs the artists’ signature messages of humour, joy and optimism to explore themes of community, identity, imagination, and love.

 Image: Craig & Karl Never even scratched the surface 2025.
 Digital print.
 Image courtesy the artists